lukeiayf/aws-studies/EBS - Elastic Block Store/EBS Volume.md

 • To move a volume across, you first need to create an [[EBS Snapshot]] of it
 • Have a provisioned capacity (size in GBs, and IOPS)
 • You get billed for all the provisioned capacity

-• You can increase the capacity of the drive over time
+**• You can increase the capacity of the drive over time through volume size increase or attaching multiple volumes**